 1. Not running long enough at 9.09 mile pace.
 You will not gain the ability to run at that pace in control unless you practice running at paces equal to or faster then 9.09 pace

-If your goal is to run at 9.09 per mile pace, intervals should not only be aggressive in pace but rest periods should gradually lesson as you gain fitness.
+Is your goal to run at 9.09 per mile pace for a half marathon?
+Well, intervals should not only be aggressive in pace but rest periods should gradually lesson as you gain fitness.

-For example, if you are doing 6x1mile repeats on the track at 8.55 pace with 10 minute breaks.
-How will this aid you in running 13 miles, with no breaks at a pace just a few seconds faster then the mile repeats?
+For example, doing 6×1 mile repeats on the track at 8.55 pace with 10 minute breaks.
+How will this aid you in running 13 miles?
+There are no breaks in a race.

 Will you gain fitness from workouts like this?
 Absolutely, but the stress load you are placing on the body is not sufficient enough to produce the result you want.